runo-hr/Pneumonia-Detection/README.md

 # Pneumonia-Detection
 ## Objective
-Develop a Pneumonia Detection Web Application to classify Chest X-rays as either Pneumonia or Normal.
+Develop a Pneumonia Detection Application to classify Chest X-rays as either Pneumonia or Normal.

 ## Tech Stack
 1. Tensorflow